kvemuru/ssm_asr/README.md

 # Mamba-Whisper ASR

-A State Space Model (SSM) for Automatic Speech Recognition, inspired by Mamba and Whisper architectures.
+A State Space Model (SSM) for Automatic Speech Recognition, inspired by Mamba and Whisper architectures - an attempt by OpenCode/AI.
+This model is work in progress and not yet ready to train/test with a benchmark dataset.

 ## Overview